junxit/us-congress-bills-117/bill.md

 - **(2)** “Benchmark Administrator” means a person that publishes a Benchmark for use by third parties.
 - **(3)** “Benchmark Replacement” shall mean a Benchmark, or an interest rate or dividend rate (which may or may not be based in whole or in part on a prior setting of LIBOR), to replace LIBOR or any interest rate or dividend rate based on LIBOR, whether on a temporary, permanent, or indefinite basis, under or in respect of a LIBOR Contract.
 - **(4)** “Benchmark Replacement Conforming Changes” shall mean any technical, administrative, or operational changes, alterations, or modifications that—
-  - **(A)** the Board establishes for the purpose of facilitating the implementation, administration, and calculation of the Board-Selected Benchmark Replacement; or
+  - **(A)** the Board determines, in its discretion, would address one or more issues affecting the implementation, administration, and calculation of the Board-Selected Benchmark Replacement in LIBOR contracts; or
-  - **(B)** in the reasonable judgment of a Calculating Person, are otherwise necessary or appropriate to permit the implementation, administration, and calculation of the Board-Selected Benchmark Replacement under or in respect of a LIBOR Contract after giving due consideration to any Benchmark Replacement Conforming Changes under subparagraph (A).
+  - **(B)** solely with respect to a LIBOR Contract that is not a Consumer Loan, in the reasonable judgment of a Calculating Person, are otherwise necessary or appropriate to permit the implementation, administration, and calculation of the Board-Selected Benchmark Replacement under or in respect of a LIBOR Contract after giving due consideration to any Benchmark Replacement Conforming Changes under subparagraph (A).
 - **(5)** “Board” means the Board of Governors of the Federal Reserve System.
 - **(6)**
   - **(A)** “Board-Selected Benchmark Replacement” shall mean a Benchmark Replacement identified by the Board that is based on SOFR.
   - **(B)** The Board shall adjust the Board-Selected Benchmark Replacement for each category of LIBOR Contract that the Board may identify to—
     - **(i)** apply to each LIBOR tenor; and
     - **(ii)** incorporate the relevant Tenor Spread Adjustment.
   - **(C)** For Consumer Loans, the Board-Selected Benchmark Replacement shall initially reflect the spread between the Board-Selected Benchmark Replacement and LIBOR immediately before the LIBOR Replacement Date and shall incorporate the relevant Tenor Spread Adjustment over a one-year transition period.
 - **(7)** “Calculating Person” shall mean, with respect to any LIBOR Contract, any person (which may be the Determining Person) responsible for calculating or determining any valuation, payment, or other measurement based on a Benchmark.
 - **(8)** “Consumer Loan” shall mean a consumer credit transaction.
 For purposes of this paragraph, the terms “consumer” and “credit” have the meaning given those terms, respectively, under section 103 of the Truth in Lending Act (15 U.S.C.
 1602).
 - **(9)** “Determining Person” shall mean, with respect to any LIBOR Contract, any person with the authority, right, or obligation, including on a temporary basis, (as identified by the provisions of the LIBOR Contract, or as identified by the governing law of the LIBOR Contract, as appropriate) to determine a Benchmark Replacement.